Half-Life: Alyx: Combat

-Every weapon in the game is used one-handed, as Valve wanted players to have a hand free to interact with the world at all times.
-The crowbar, an iconic weapon from previous Half-Life games, was omitted as Valve could not make melee combat work in VR, and because players would accidentally catch it on objects in the game world as they moved, creating confusion.
+Every weapon is used one-handed, as Valve wanted players to have a hand free to interact with the world at all times.
+The crowbar, a weapon from previous Half-Life games, was omitted as Valve could not make melee combat work in VR, and because players would accidentally catch it on objects in the game world as they moved, creating confusion.
 Additionally, players associated the crowbar with Gordon Freeman, the protagonist of previous games.
 Valve wanted to create a different identity for Alyx, portraying her as a "hacker and tinkerer".
-Other discarded weapon concepts include a trip mine, slingshot, shield, and rocket launcher.
+Other discarded weapon concepts include a trip mine, slingshot, shield and rocket launcher.

 As players move at more realistic speeds in VR compared to typical FPS games, Valve had to adjust enemies to make combat fair and fun.
 Antlions, returning enemies from Half-Life 2, would quickly overwhelm players with their speed.
 The team slowed the antlions' movement and added the ability to shoot their legs off to slow them down.
 Fast zombies and fast headcrabs, also introduced in Half-Life 2, were cut as they were too frightening for some players in VR.
 According to the designer Dario Casali, "The shock of having [them] come around the corner and latch onto you before you'd even know what was going on was just too much."